krzysztofslusarski/continuous-async-profiler/README.md

 ## Third party software needed

-This project is just a set of tool that run async-profiler.
+This project is just a set of tool that run **async-profiler**.
 You need to install it on your operating system.

 ### Step 1 - download release or build from sources